jacksoncutler/vanilla-js-template/README.md

 A basic template for a website using a vanilla html/css/js structure built using Parcel.
 Parcel documentation can be found [here](https://parceljs.org/docs/).

+Note that this template includes a simple css reset.

 ## Quick Start

 Clone repo and navigate into root directory.